Creating a task

 How to give Andy a task from the web app.

 You can create a task from the web app instead of Slack when you have attachments to include or you want to write a longer description without cluttering a channel.
+The full-page form replaces the old dialog.
+Clicking New task in the sidebar now takes you to a dedicated /tasks/new page.

-Open the new-task dialog
+Open the new-task page

 Fill in the form

-- Attachments (optional) — click the paperclip to attach files.
+- Attachments (optional).
+Click the paperclip to attach files.
 You can add images (including pasted screenshots), PDFs, text/JSON, zip, and Office files (

 .docx,.xlsx,.pptx).
-Each file shows up as a chip — click ✕ to remove one.
+Each file shows up as a chip; click ✕ to remove one.

 You can paste a screenshot directly into the description field; it attaches automatically.